MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/custom-auth-platform.md

 functions can be created to be hooked up to the other different Events on the Wallect Connect script.

 </details>
 4).
-Save and Press play
+Save and Press play.
 5).
 If things are setup correctly, The QR code should pop up and be scanned followed my a sign request and when Logged in should print `connected` to the console.

 ### Code breakdown